 Eddie is a similar case, he lived with an overly-protective Mother who instilled such fear in him that he truly saw germs and disease everywhere he turned.
 In his adult-years his wife is not much different, (in fact, the characters are so similar that they’re played by the same actress).

 Again, this shows that the Losers have forgotten their childhood, they have forgotten their growth and how much they truly learned about themselves and those around them, and that almost hurts more than anything else that happens in this story (almost, not quite).

-Now, for the first major change.
+Now, for the first major spoiler.
 Stanley’s death.
 I loved it.
 That sounds sadistic and twisted, and I’m of course sad that Stan died.
 But the changes around the circumstances of his death made for this movie were fantastic, the links to the ending make it worthwhile but I will say that the death scene itself felt stilted slightly.
 I’m not sure whether that was an issue with the movie or the story created by King, it just felt like I didn’t have enough care for adult Stan to watch him die and be sad about it.
 Clinging on to how much I adored him in the first movie was why I did shed a tear.